GameChat: Multi-LLM Dialogue for Safe, Agile, and Socially Optimal Multi-Agent Navigation in Constrained Environments: RELATED WORKS

-Recently, the number of approaches applying machine learning to motion planning has increased dramatically \cite{xiao2022motion}.
-Deep reinforcement learning (DRL) has been used for multi-robot decentralized collision avoidance with local sensing \cite{long2018towards}.
-Inverse reinforcement learning (IRL) has been used to infer reward functions of other agents from demonstrations for planning in dense crowds \cite{chandra2024towards}.
-However, these methods have difficulty encoding safety constraints and transferring to out-of-distribution domains.
+\textbf{Learning-based Methods:} Deep reinforcement learning (DRL) has been used for multi-robot decentralized collision avoidance with local sensing \cite{long2018towards}.
+Inverse reinforcement learning (IRL) has been used to infer reward functions of other agents for planning in dense crowds \cite{chandra2024towards}.
+However, these methods have difficulty encoding safety constraints and in out-of-distribution domains.
 LiveNet \cite{gouru2024livenet} is a recent approach that encodes safety and agility via differentiable CBFs within a neural network controller.
 This allows for learnable multi-robot navigation in constrained spaces.